discordeno/discordeno/site/docs/nodejs/EventHandler/handle-event.md

 ```

 ### Ready Event:
-There is a small speciality on the Ready Event.
-It fires Shard wise, in other words it fires every time a shard becomes ready.
+There is a small difference on the `ready` Event.
+The Event is fired `shard` wise, in other words it fires every time a `shard` becomes ready.

-In order to fire the "real event" a small code snippet has to be added to the Ready Event.
+In order to fire the "real event" a small code snippet has to be added to the `ready` Event.
 ```js
 const User = require('../Structures/User');
 module.exports = async(client, payload) => {